Gene set analysis

 • Network graph, loosely hierarchical

-• Biological process (Neutrophil Chemotaxis, Cell proliferation)
+• Biological process (e.g. Neutrophil Chemotaxis, Cell proliferation)

-• Molecular Function (Histone acetylation, Phosphorylation)
+• Molecular Function (e.g. Histone acetylation, Phosphorylation)

-• Cellular compartment (Nucleus, Cytoplasm, Plasma membrane)
+• Cellular compartment (e.g. Nucleus, Cytoplasm, Plasma membrane)

 • Genes can belong to multiple terms